bazelbuild/bazel/site/docs/skylark/concepts.md

 <!-- [TOC] -->

+This page describes how to extend the BUILD language using macros and rules.

 Bazel extensions are files ending in `.bzl`.
 Use a [load statement]( ../build-ref.html#load) to import a symbol from an extension.